davipccunha/discordjs-helper/docs-site/docs/decorators/registers/register-chat-input-command.md

 `description` - The description of the command
 `defaultPermission?` -  Whether the command should be enabled by default when the app is added to a guild.
 Defaults to `true`

-> If you use this decorator, you must load the module in which the interaction's is defined
+> If you use this decorator, you must load the module in which the interaction is defined

 ## Example
 ```typescript